Mahesh100/Java/README.md

 Java is an object oriented programming language that is used on a distributed envrionment on the internet.
+Java is a high level language that is easy to read and understand.

 Differernce between JVM, JRE and JDK-